livewire/livewire/docs/lifecycle-hooks.md

 The terms "dehydrate" and "hydrate" refer to a Livewire component being serialized to JSON for the client-side and then unserialized back into a PHP on the subsequent request.

 We often use the terms "hydrate" and "dehydrate" to refer to this process throughout Livewire's codebase and the documentation.
-If you'd like more clarity on them, [you can get a deeper understanding here.](/docs/hydration)
+If you'd like more clarity on these terms, you can learn more by [consulting our hydration documentation](/docs/hydration).

 Let's look at an example that uses both `mount()` , `hydrate()`, and `dehydrate()` all together to support using a custom [data transfer object (DTO)](https://en.wikipedia.org/wiki/Data_transfer_object) instead of an Eloquent model to store the post data in the component: